Get the latest software, and keep your device secure!

 Checking For Updates

-pi-topOS makes running a software update easy - the latest version checks for updates once a day whenever it detects an internet connection, and shows a notification when there are updates to install.
+The pi-topOS desktop checks for updates once a day whenever it detects an internet connection, and shows a notification when there are updates to install.

 If you want to manually run an update, then go to the Menu, System Tools and then click Check for Updates: